Public Safety goes beyond keeping you safe. We also offer services to make your time on campus enjoyable and convenient.

 Wagner College provides free Ferry Shuttle service from the Campus to the Staten Island Ferry Terminal.
 The shuttle departs Campus at 10 minutes and 40 minutes after the hour.
 The pick up locations on Campus are the front of Parker Hall, and the gazebo near the main security booth.

 The shuttle departs the Staten Island Ferry Terminal from the top level of the Ferry at 10 minutes and 40 minutes after the hour.
-There is signage stating Wagner College Ferry Shuttle leading up to the ramp.
-Any questions regarding the Ferry Shuttle service can be addressed by calling 718-390-9335.
+Due to construction at the terminal, we be loading and disembarking passengers at the taxi stand.
+There is signage stating Wagner College Ferry Shuttle leading up to the taxi stand ramp.
+Any questions regarding the Ferry Shuttle service can be addressed by calling 718-390-9335 or 718-390-3148.

 During the semester (when classes are in session), these links provide information on normal scheduling for the ferry shuttle:

 Your Wagner College ID card serves as your identification card, and access card and must be carried with you at all times.
 Your ID card can also be used for:

 - access to the dorms, dining halls and fitness center